 |

 Hypomagnesemia Hypomagnesemia is a condition defined by lower than normal levels of magnesium ions in the blood of an animal.
-For the human the normal range is considered to be around 3 mM [Edit ] The causes of hypomagnesemia may be many.
+For the human the normal range is considered to be between 2-3 mg/100ml (0.8 - 1.25 mM).
+The causes of hypomagnesemia are many.
 It could be due to lack of Mg in the diet or water.
 It may also be due to failure to absorb the Mg into the blood stream from the gastrointestinal tract.
 It could also be due to the excess excretion and/or lack of reabsorption from the kidneys.
+It has been estimated that as many as 30% of the U.S. population are below recommended levels for Mg based upon a government survey (NHANES)*.
 Normal dietary requirements vary with size, weight, age, gender, lifestyle and other conditions.
-The following chart gives only approximate values:
+The following chart was taken from the Oregon State University, Linus Pauling Institute web site. http://lpi.oregonstate.edu/infocenter/minerals/magnesium/.
+The values are from the 1997 revised recommended dietary allowance (RDA) promulgated by the Food and Nutrition Board of the Institute of Medicine.
+More recent recommendations have changed little.

 Diseases/Conditions that may relate to Hypomagnesemia include the following: